*This post contains affiliate links. I may earn a commission if you choose to make a purchase.

 Then we have Pinterest which tells who I am and what I do from a business/blogging perspective.
 I used my name to insert my job titles and then used my bio space to tell my audience what it is that I do.
-In addition to that, I also included a link to my free goal-setting workbook as well so they can easily download a freebie and see what I’m all about.
-I also make sure to have my website listed on all three of these accounts so that new followers can easily hop on over to the blog as well.
+With Pinterest, it’s also a great idea to use your link space to share a freebie for your email list.
+This gives new followers a reason to subscribe your blog.
+And lastly, I also make sure to have my website listed on all three of these accounts so that new followers can easily hop on over to the blog as well.

 I hope this gives you a rough example of what I’m talking about here in terms of your bio!

 This right here was a bit life-changing for me.
 Until recently, I had been using Pinterest all WRONG.
 Yup.
 There’s a wrong way to use Pinterest.
 Like most, I used Pinterest as a way to gather inspiration for myself whether it’s stylish wardrobes or gorgeous interiors or even cute, fuzzy animals.
 But this isn’t what drives traffic to your blog or gains you new followers.
 You have to be pinning for your audience, not yourself.